JoshuaKGoldberg/create-typescript-app/README.md

 ## Repository Hydration

+> **Warning**
+> Hydration will override many files in your repository.
+> You'll want to review each of the changes and make sure nothing important is removed.

 Alternately, if you have an existing repository that you'd like to give the files from this repository, you can run `template-typescript-node-package` in a repository to "hydrate" it.

 ```shell